dy-chi/SQL-FinalProject-LHL/starting_with_questions.md

 Answer:

-There are many products without a sku in the analytics csv.
-So I'm not sure how they are meant to be connected
+--There are many products without a sku in the analytics csv.
+So I'm not sure how, or if  they are meant to be connected.
+When looking at only transactions
+-- in the all_sessions csv there are only 9 values with transaction ids so I would say the data returned for top selling product is pretty useless.
+But it looks to --be resuable bags, cheap products with many units per order.
+Or the "Nest® Cam Indoor Security Camera - USA" if we are talking about sale price and number of
+--distinct transactions

+SELECT  country, productsku, array_agg(v2productname), SUM(productquantity::integer)
+FROM public.all_sessions alls
+JOIN public.transactions USING(transactionid)

+GROUP BY country, productsku

+ORDER BY SUM DESC